andrewl3wis/dockarr/README.md

 After starting the services for the first time:

+1. Configure your Usenet downloaders:
-1. Configure SABnzbd with your Usenet provider details
+   - **SABnzbd**: Set up your Usenet provider details
+   - **NZBGet**: Configure your Usenet providers
+     - Default login is nzbget/tegbzn6789
+     - More lightweight and efficient than SABnzbd
+     - Better for lower-powered devices

 2. Configure Transmission with your BitTorrent settings
    - Default login is admin/adminadmin (configurable in .env file)
    - The watch directory is set up at ./downloads/watch

-3. Set up Sonarr and Radarr to use both download clients:
+3. Set up Sonarr and Radarr to use your preferred download clients:
-   - SABnzbd for Usenet downloads
+   - Choose either SABnzbd or NZBGet for Usenet downloads (or configure both)
    - Transmission for BitTorrent downloads
+   - In Sonarr/Radarr settings, go to "Download Clients" and add each service

 4. Configure Jellyfin to scan your media directory
+   - Add libraries for Movies, TV Shows, Music, etc.
+   - Point each library to the corresponding folder in the media directory

 5. Set up Jellyseerr to connect to your Jellyfin, Sonarr, and Radarr instances
+   - Follow the setup wizard to connect to each service

 ## Backup